jacum/sample-akka-http/README.md

 - Click the green cross on the top left corner
 - Select `SBT Task` and create a `run` task, as per the following image:
 - ![img](http://i.imgur.com/kOss71d.png)

+## Application

+You'll need to change some configuration in `src/main/resources/application.conf`, namely:

+- your queue name i

 ## Docker packaging